St. Margaret’s C of E Junior School

 Welcome to the Year 5 Webpage

-While the country is in lockdown your child should access the blended learning via their school Welearn email account.
-All Y5 pupils have been given details of how to access this and have it stuck into their home/school diary.
+If your child should need to access the blended learning via their school Welearn email account, details of how to access this are in their home/school diary.
 Parents/carers have also received an email with this information.
 Please also watch this video explaining how to access it.

 Please remember that you can email the Y5 teaching team through firstname.lastname@example.org.
 We check this email inbox throughout the day and will respond as soon as our teaching commitment allows us.